michaelkourlas/voipms-sms-client/README.md

 ## Features ##

-Many people use VoIP.ms as an alternative to a voice plan on our mobile devices.
+Many people use VoIP.ms as an alternative to a voice plan on mobile devices.
 Unfortunately, this can make texting rather difficult, as the VoIP.ms SMS Message Center is built for desktop browsers and is difficult to navigate and use on a mobile device.
 While VoIP.ms does provide a [mobile version](https://sms.voip.ms/) of this interface, they do not provide a dedicated mobile application, precluding important features like notifications and contacts synchronization.